(A general introduction)

 . . .

-There are three main characteristics to my output as a writer and editor.
+There are three main characteristics to my output.
 The first is hybridity – I like to make things that are not quite one thing or the other.
 The second is sequencing – I like to make sets of interconnected things, and then to make these sets part of larger sets.
 And the third is collaboration – working with or in conversation with others, either by remixing or remaking existing material, or commissioning and arranging new work, or working back-and-fourth or side-by-side with someone else.

-I would say each of these characteristics marks a kind of joining.
-A reaching across, or closing of the gap.
-A resistance to the separation of everything, into niche pursuits, subjects, specialisms, disciplines, demographics, genres, the trivial and the non-trivial, yours and mine.
-When I try to picture the audience I’m writing for, I cycle restlessly between all the different kinds of people I know, all their different passions, looking for the makings of some sort of connective tissue.
+I would say each of these characteristics has to do with joining.
+Reaching across, closing the gap.
+My instinct is to resist the modularisation of culture, wherein divisions are maintained between pursuits, subjects, specialisms, disciplines, demographics, the trivial and the non-trivial, what’s yours and what is mine.
+When I think of an audience, I cycle restlessly between all the different kinds of people I know, all their different passions, looking for the makings of some sort of connective tissue.

-The downside, of course, is never comfortably fitting into any slot, not being the precise thing that anyone is looking for, having no home turf or fixed starting point.
+The underside, of course, is trouble fitting in, is never being the precise thing that anyone is looking for, having no home ground or fixed starting point.
 Being so thoroughly in between, and outskirty.
 So naturally, I have a particular affinity for impersonators, the disgraced, those who are in over their head, and for wreckage.

 But the other intended effect of hybrids, combinations and collaborations is that it all amounts to a playset.
-A tipped-up toy chest.
+A tipped-over toy chest.
 Instead of positioning myself as the authority at the center of a work, and the reader as a receiver of information and instruction, I like as much as possible to make myself one minor character amongst many intimately tangled persons and forms – the better to encourage rummaging.
-So a lot of my sequences, let’s say, are like sets of collectible figures, to be discovered in no particular order, their elements repurposed from other toy chests.
+So a lot of my sequences, let’s say, are designed like sets of collectible figures, to be come upon in no particular order.
 The idea is that whoever you are, you find something in there that once belonged to you, or that made an impression on you, and that in reaching for it, you see that it has some close and puzzling relationship to other items in the set.
 Then you go on uncovering more connections, and finding the trail goes on and on.

 Play leads to discovery.
 To play is to make a laboratory of one’s surroundings.
 Play is disruptive, endlessly reordering the world.
 So of course I want to make literary artefacts that are also toys, that are for readers to toy with.
-And the key to that, it seems to me, is many intermeshing pieces.
+And the key to that, it seems to me at least, is many, many intermeshing pieces.

 By the way, this site contains some secret rooms.
 Not everything is accessible through the main menu of projects below.
 Keep your eyes out for hidden doorways.